aambrioso1/HCC-Programming-Project/README.md

 # HCC-Programming-Workshop
 A repository for programs and projects for HCC Engineering Society

+Programs
-noaa_json.py:  This program show how to retrieve JSON API from stations in water ports throught the USA.
+noaa_json.py:  This program show how to retrieve JSON API from stations tracked by the NOAA in water ports throughout the USA.

-plot.py:  A module that create a line graph given two list.
+plot.py:  A module that creatse a line graph given two lists.

-MadLib.py:   Demonstrate the use of interploted f-strings by generated random responses for a MadLib.
+MadLib.py:   Demonstrates how to use interploted f-strings by generated random responses for a MadLib.